markd2/SwiftUIPlay/Yoginator/readme.md

 - [X] logic to change poses
   - [X] maybe a button to skip - can get move logic without the timer involved
 - [X] proper starting
+- [ ] make UI non-ugly
+- [ ] definitely can use a refactor and cleanup - couple of big views and viewmodels

 (Do editing)